The Southwark Arbitration Service was set up to resolve disputes between the council and its tenants, and between the council and leaseholders.

 The tribunal process has been designed to enable the tribunal to act independently and has proved to be a quick, simple and informal way of resolving disputes between the Council, its tenants and leaseholders.
+In order to be eligible an applicant must have exhausted Southwark Council's formal complaints process prior to a case being heard by the panel.
 The process is free to users and being informal there is usually no need for legal representatives.

 Types of disputes

 The types of complaints from tenants that we can deal with are contained in the Tenancy Agreement (Conditions of Tenancy) booklet, and include:

 - missed appointments

 - lack of heating and hot water

 The types of complaints from leaseholders that we can deal with are:

 - alleged unreasonable action with regard to the right to buy sales process